TELUS-Emerging-IoT/TELUS_IoT_Getting_Started/README.md

 #### Windows
 1. Download and install the [Quectel LTE USB Driver](files/Quectel_LTE_Windows_USB_Driver_V1.0.zip)
-2. Using a client of choice (I prefer [Putty](https://www.putty.org/)) open a Serial connection to the COM port the board is using (for Windows, COM port can be found using Device Manager), and a Baud Rate of 115200.
+2. Using a client of choice (For example, [Putty](https://www.putty.org/)) open a Serial connection to the COM port the board is using (for Windows, COM port can be found using Device Manager), and a Baud Rate of 115200.

 If nothing is shown in the terminal after following the above steps, press the black “RESET B2” button on the white board, this will reboot the board and should present a screen similar to this one in the terminal: